cra-proto/gst-hst-business/docs/SUPPORT.md

 # The following options are available for the layouts core, default, fluid, no-container, without-h1

-lang: ["en" | "fr"]                                # Sets the page language
 title: "The title of the current page"             # Sets the title and H1 tag
 description: "Description of the current page"     # Sets the description metadata
-subject: "the subject of the current page"         # Sets the subject metadata
+subject: "The subject of the current page"         # Sets the subject metadata
 altLangPage: "The page URL"                        # Sets the URL of the alternate language page for the language toggle
 auth:                                              # Creates and configures a sign in button
   type: ["signedoff" | "active" | "contextual"]    # Sets the initial state of the sign in button
   label: "Sign in button label"                    # Sets the label of the sign in button
   labelExtended: "Sign in button extended label"   # Sets the extended label of the sign in button
   link: "The page URL"                             # Sets the URL the sign in button takes you to
-breadcrumbs:                                       # By default the Canada.ca breadcrumbs is already set
+breadcrumbs:                                       # [Method 1] - By default the Canada.ca breadcrumbs is already set
   - title: "The title"                             # The title of the breadcrumb element
     link: "The page URL"                           # The URL of the breadcrumb element
 dateIssued: YYYY-MM-DD                             # Sets the date page issued metadata
 dateModified: YYYY-MM-DD                           # Sets the date page was last modified
-css: "https://domain/your-stylesheet.css"          # Sets the link for custom CSS files you add to your page
-script: "https://domain/your-awesome-script.js"    # Sets the link for custom JavaScript files you add to your page
 ---

 <p>HTML Content that will be displayed on the page</p>